xibodevelopment/backupwordpress/readme.txt

 == Changelog ==

+#### 2.4.3

+* Fix a JS error that prevented errors during the backup process from displaying.

 #### 2.4.2

 * In WordPress Multisite the backups admin page is now located in Network admin instead of the wp-admin of the main site.